 The James Bond vehicle Everything or Nothing shows a Post-Soviet Union villain attempting to resurrect it.

 Metal Gear had several examples of this.
-The most egregious one is Colonel Volgin whom is a Depraved Bisexual that possesses lightning powers and a desire to start nuclear war with the West.
+The most egregious one is Colonel Volgin who is a Depraved Bisexual that possesses lightning powers and a desire to start nuclear war with the West.
 Of course, the game he appears in is one long love letter to 1960s spy movies, so he's not too out of place.
 Revolver Ocelot might also qualify despite being ultimately disloyal to the Soviet system.
 Olga and Sergei Gurlukovich despite being unreconstructed communists, are played fairly honorably and thus do not fall under the Dirty Communists trope.

 The state of the world in the Fallout series is due to a war with communist China.

 Fallout 3 parodies this to the Nth degree.
 Malfunctioning military robots leftover from the war will often attack the player while screaming anti-Communist epithets at them.
 Members of the Republic of Dave will call you a Communist and attack you if you antagonize them.
 And in the game's final battle, U.S. Forgotten Superweapon Liberty Prime makes many amusing anti-Communist battle cries ("Communism is a temporary setback on the road to freedom!"
-"Embrace democracy or you will be eradicated!").
-The Liberty Prime example is especially ironic, as he yells anti-Communist battle cries while fighting against the totalitarian remnant of the U.S. government.
+"Embrace democracy or you will be eradicated!"
+"Democracy is non-negotiable.").
+The Liberty Prime example is especially ironic, as he yells anti-Communist battle cries while fighting against the totalitarian remnant of the U.S. federal government.

 Subverted somewhat in the series as a whole with regards to the Soviet Union, who aren't touched upon much but when they are it's usually in a friendly light with regards to the U.S. One of the pre-made player characters in the original Fallout was a descendant of a member of the Soviet Consulate in LA who was given an invitation to Vault 13.
-Also, it's noted somewhere that the development of Liberty Prime was aided by Soviet scientists (irony!).

 It makes sense, since the Soviet Union hated Communist China.